wyounas/wyounas.github.io/_posts/2026-06-06-finding-all-solutions-to-linkedin-queens-with-a-sat-solver-and-model-checkers.md

 ---
 layout: post
-title:  "Exploring All Solutions to LinkedIn Queens Puzzle with a SAT Solver and Two Model Checkers"
+title:  "Finding All Solutions to LinkedIn Queens with a SAT Solver and Model Checkers"
 date: 2026-06-06
 categories: ["model-checking", "puzzles"]
 ---